-12.2.2.1 Configure data logger 43
+12.2.1.1 Configure data logger 41

-12.2.2.2 Set up LoggerNet .44
+12.2.1.2 Set up LoggerNet 43

-12.2.2.3 Test the connection 46
+12.2.1.3 Test the connection 45

-12.2.2.1 Configure data logger
+12.2.1.1 Configure data logger

-- 1. Connect the cellular antenna if it is not already connected.
-When using a MIMO antenna with multiple cellular connections, connect the primary cable to Primary, Primary Antenna, or Antenna and the secondary to Diversity or Diversity Antenna (depending on the label).
-If the cables are not marked in this way, they can be connected to either antenna port. - Connect to your data logger by using Device Configuration Utility. - 3.
-On the Datalogger tab, change the data logger PakBus Address and PakBus/TCP Password to match the values entered in the Konect PakBus Router setup.
+- 1. Connect the cellular antenna, if it is not already connected.
+When using a MIMO antenna with multiple cellular connections, connect the primary cable to Cellular and the secondary to Diversity.
+If the cables are not marked in this way, they can be connected to either antennna port. - 2.
+Connect to your data logger by using Device Configuration Utility.

+3. On the Datalogger tab, change the data logger PakBus Address and PakBus/TCP Password to match the values entered in the Konect PakBus Router setup.
 The PakBus/TCP Password will make the data logger authenticate any incoming or outgoing PakBus/TCP connection.

 - 4. On the Network Services tab in the PakBus/TCP Client field, enter the DNS address and Port number noted during the Konect PakBus Router setup. - 5.
 On the PPP tab, set Config/Port Used to CS I/O SDC8 or RS-232, depending on how you are connected to the data logger. - 6.
 (Optional) On the PPP tab, set User Name and Password if required by your cellular carrier (usually outside of the United Sates). - 7.
 (Optional) If your cellular carrier requires user name and password authentication, on the Settings Editor > Cellular tab, set PDP Authentication Type, PPP Authentication Username and PPP Authentication Password. - 8.
 Verify the Modem Dial String setting is blank. - 9.
 If connecting through RS-232, on the Comport Settings tab, set RS232 BaudRate to 115200 Fixed. - 10.
-Click Apply.

-- 11. Shut down Device Configuration Utility and start it again.
+Click Apply. - 11.
+Shut down Device Configuration Utility and start it again.
 This will activate the Cellular tab needed for the next step. - 12.
 On the Cellular tab, enter the APN provided by your cellular provider.
+For standard Telstra SIMs, this will be telstra.internet.